manuelbomi/Data-Engineering-ETL-Using-PostgreSQL-Docker-and-Streamlit-Front-End/README.md

 -	PostgreSQL database system (versions 16.4 and 17.0 available here:   https://www.enterprisedb.com/downloads/postgres-postgresql-downloads    have been fully tested for this project)
 -
 ### HOW TO SET UP YOUR PROJECT
 1. Create a virtual environment on your project directory.
 Use ‘python -m venv filename’ command.
+Virtual environments are great from project reproducibility.

 To activate, use ‘filename\Scrirpts\activate’ command.
 For some Windows system, to activate, it is preferrable to use ‘.\\Scripts\activate’ command.